CaterinaFabbri/LetterCredit/Smart Contracts/v2 Voting Ecosystem/description.md

 Deploy the contract `LetterCredit`. \
 As inputs insert the address of the buyer and the seller **and the address of `votingEcosystem`** .
 The fintech is the one that deploys the contract.

 Then, switch to the buyer address.
-It is time to send a document that explicates files and details required to consider the transaction successful, aswell as a deadline for the seller.
+It is time to send a document that explicates files and details required to consider the transaction successful, as well as a deadline for the seller.
 This can be done through the function `buyerUpload()` with inputs the hash of the document (we use IPFS) and the number of days available. \
 If the buyer wants to extend the deadline, he can call the `ExtendTime()` function. \
 The buyer can upload the money in the smart contract through the function `Ether_Upload()`.
 It can be called at any time, allowing him to upload money in installments.